ideawu/icomet/README.md

 ## Run the chat demo

 1. Compile and start icomet server
-1. Drag and drop the file demos/web/chat.html into one web browser
+1. Drag and drop the file demo/web/chat.html into one web browser
-1. Drag and drop the file demos/web/chat.html into another different web browser
+1. Drag and drop the file demo/web/chat.html into another different web browser
 1. Start chatting!

 ## Live demo

+This live demo is based on https://github.com/ideawu/icomet-demos, which has buddy list, chat history, and other features.

 http://www.ideawu.com/icomet/chat.html